kchard/service-builder/README.md

 service-builder
 ===============

 The service-builder library provides a simple builder dsl for defining services.

-In this context, a service is defined as a process that progresses through several lifecycle phases.
-A service is defined, initialized, started, and finally stopped.
-The library handles all of the state transition logic.
-The user needs only to specify the code to execute during each phase.
-Additionally, the library provides a mechanism to schedule tasks and setup producer/consumer work queues.
+## Features

+* Library handles state transition logic, user supplies Runnable to exexute logic
+* Schedule Runnable once, at a fixed rate, or at a fixed delay
+* Define Producer/Consumer work queues
+* Schedule Producers/Consumers
+* Services are composible

 ## Examples